Manaslu Circuit Trek - 15 Days

 To make your Manaslu Circuit trek pleasant and successful, we will provide you with a team consisting of a trekking guide, an assistant guide for large groups, and porters.
 Our Knowledgeable guide will lead the trek and arrange the food, accommodation, and logistics for you.
 Our porter will carry your main luggage bag, and one porter will be divided among two trekkers.
 Our porter will carry a language weighing 20 kg.

-Can Beginners Do Manaslu Circuit Trek?
+Can Beginners Do the Manaslu Circuit Trek?

 Optional Add-On: Explore the Tsum Valley Trek